barryclark/jekyll-now/_posts/2023-1-29-jekyll-dracula-syntax.md

 ---
 A dark theme for syntax highlighting in your Jekyll blog.

-The examples below use the [jekyll-dracula-syntax](https://github.com/captam3rica/jekyll-dracula-syntax) for code syntax highlighting.
 This theme was created based on the [draculatheme](https://draculatheme.com/) color palette.
+The examples below use [jekyll-dracula-syntax](https://github.com/captam3rica/jekyll-dracula-syntax.

 **Python**